HiroinaProtagonist/FlixsterApp/README.md

 Describe any challenges encountered while building the app.

 It's likely because I'm not yet comfortable with the interface, but Xcode/Swift seems very fragile, especially around renaming project members.
 It's a little frustrating to track down all of the references or be very good about planning naming conventions.

+It's too easy to forget to use only the workspace after adding Cocoapods.
+Again, probably just a rookie mistake, but I had to remove and reinitialize/reinstall pods because I wasn't sure how to repair a dependency.
+It seems to have worked though.